-Speakers appear before a live theater as well as television audiences.
+Speakers will appear before a live theater as well as television audiences.
 During the afternoon of each lecture, the speakers meet with students from the Central Coast and Northern California high schools, colleges and military installations.
-Dates and speakers for 2014 are listed below.

 To see a list of past speakers, click here.

 The events and speakers for the 2017 Lecture Series are as follows:

 March 6, 7:00 p.m.: The Affordable Care Act — Repeal, Replace or Gridlock?

 SPEAKER BOBBY JINDAL